 If you love to hit the road on the weekend with just a moment’s notice, you’ll find it’s a dream to have everything packed away in the kit ready for action.
 Just pop it into the back of the car and head out!

 Here is a list of what we recommend to keep in the kit.
-You can find a free printable of the checklist in our new Birdz on the Fly library (details at the end of this post).
+You can find a free printable of this checklist at the very end of this post.
+If there’s anything we missed you think should be added, please let us know in the comments!

 Handy Items to Carry